xrdocs/telemetry/_tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang.md

 ```

 So what does all that mean to the router?
-It breaks down into three parts:
+It breaks down into three parts which you'll recall from the YANG model above:

 - The **destination-group** tells the router where to send telemetry data and how.
 If you parse the XML above, you'll see that the router has a destination group named "DGroup 1" that goes to 172.30.8.4 port 5432 using the self-describing GPB encoding.
 - The **sensor-group** identifies a list of YANG models that the router should stream.
 In this case, the router has a sensor-group called "SGroup1" that will send interface statistics data from the Cisco-IOS-XR-infra-statsd-oper YANG model.